Last Updated on January 10, 2023

 Well, it can’t control my chocolate cravings…. thankfully, I can buy lots of chocolate from the bulk bins or make my favorite black bean brownies with plenty of iron and magnesium to support my body’s needs during my period.

-I would love to hear what you think about the menstrual cup?
-Do you have any tips?
+I would love to hear what you think about alternative period products?
+Do you have any tips on how to use a menstrual cup?